 - Check File Type: If you have a specific file type that you need recovered, check What File Types Can Disk Drill Recover? to see if your file type is supported.

-- On the main screen, you will see a list of the drives and devices available to be scanned.
+- In the main Disk Drill window you will see a list of drives and devices that can be scanned.

 - Click on the name of the drive that you wish to recover your deleted files from.
-If your drive has partitions, clicking on the drive name will reveal each of the separate partitions.
+If your drive has partitions, clicking on the drive name will reveal each of its separate partitions. 💡 Tip: We recommend scanning the whole drive for the best results.

 - Wait for Disk Drill to finish scanning.
 If you have a large hard drive or disk, this can take hours (or even days).
-You can pause scanning at any time to preview the results.
+Starting with Disk Drill 4 there is no need to wait till the scan is over to preview or restore the recoverable files.
 If no files are found, refer to Troubleshooting Scan Results.

 - Filter the results as needed by keyword, file type, file size and date.
 Go to Scanning FAQs for more information on filtering.

-- In the list of file results, click the “eye” icon to the right of the name of the file you wish to view.
+- Whenever you hover the mouse cursor over a file name in the list of file results the “eye” icon appears to the right of the name of the file.
+Click it to see an enlarged preview.

 - Another preview option is Hex view, which will allow you to view the underlying binary code of any file.
 Click the Hex button (hash tag # icon) to the right of the file name to view.